 Similarities between the Singlefold AS Ramp and Trifold AS Ramp

 Both ramps are great for offering ease of access at home or while out and about.
 Raised areas can be accessed more easily with these ramps and they truly break down barriers for those with limited mobility.
-They can both be used for places with steps, or even to get into a large vehicle.
+They can both be used for places with steps, and even to get into large vehicles.

 A unique feature of both of these ramps is that they can be divided into two separate sections that are easier and lighter to carry.

-The surfaces of both the ramps have a textured surface applied that makes them slip-resistant.
+The surfaces of both ramps have a textured, applied surface that makes them slip-resistant.
 This means they are safe to use in any weather.

 The bottom transition plates of the ramps are self-adjusting.
 They adjust independently of the ramp and make the transition from the ground to the ramp and vice versa much smoother and easier.

-The carrying handle on both styles offers a more comfortable way to transport the ramps to the location that they are needed.
+The carrying handle on both styles offers a more comfortable way to transport the ramps to the location where they are needed.

-Difference between Singlefold AS Ramp and Trifold AS Ramp
+Differences between the Singlefold AS Ramp and Trifold AS Ramp

 The Singlefold AS Ramp only folds once along its length.
 That means that the folded ramp is longer than the Trifold.

-The Trifold AS Ramp, in comparison, folds three times, so it is only as big as one of the panels when folded.
+The Trifold AS Ramp, in comparison, folds multiple times, so it is only as big as one of the panels when folded.

 The Trifold is available in longer lengths, which means that it can accommodate higher rises/elevations.

-There isn’t too much to compare between the Singlefold and Trifold ramp, as they have many of the same features.
-However, for sheer portability and because it's easy to pack, the Trifold AS Ramp is a bit more versatile, so if that versatility is something you need, that ramp comes out on top.
+There isn’t too much to compare between the Singlefold and Trifold AS Ramps, as they have many of the same features.
+However, for sheer portability and because it's incredibly easy to pack, the Trifold AS Ramp is a bit more versatile; so if versatility is something you need, this ramp comes out on top.

 For easy access

 Both the Singlefold AS Ramp and the Trifold AS Ramp are available from EZ-ACCESS.
-If you are looking for the best solution for access for your loved ones using a mobility device, visit EZ-ACCESS and choose from a variety of options or contact us and we have help give you a little extra guidance to ensure you end up with the right product.
+If you are looking for the best access solution for your loved ones using a mobility device, visit EZ-ACCESS and choose from a variety of options, or contact us and we can help give you a little extra guidance to ensure you end up with the right product.